|Students Teach Students to Stand up to Bullying|

 The opposite of bullying?
 It's empathy, of course -- and Start Empathy is a wonderful program all about teaching it to kids.
 They offer concrete tools like the Empathy 101 video playlist and tips for educators and parents.

 PACER Teens Against Bullying

 Nonprofit advocacy org PACER is one of the main sponsors of Bullying Prevention Month.
 They offers all kinds of anti-bullying resources on their specialized websites -- for kids, for teens, and their National Bullying Prevention Center website for parents and educators.

 Common Sense Media does a fantastic job of providing resources for teachers around technology issues.
 This video is an introduction to their cyberbullying tooklit, available for free online, and broken down with specific resources for elementary, middle, and high school teachers.

 Sweet chalk-animated pop anthem by soulful-voiced 14-year-old singer Rachel Crow.
-Crow co-wrote this song to empower girls everywhere to stand up for themselves.
-Read an interview with Rachel on AOL Music.
+Crow co-wrote this song to empower girls everywhere.

 |BULLY (Official Trailer) Playing Everywhere|

 This powerful documentary tracking the lives of five bullied students was made to raise awareness of the epidemic of bullying and stir people to action.
 There is also a viewing guide and other resources co-produced with Facing History and Ourselves.